Federal Direct PLUS Loan for Grad & Law Students

 Interest and Repayment

-- Federal Direct PLUS Loans with a first disbursement date of July 1, 2013 but prior to July 1, 2014 had a fixed interest rate of 6.41%.
+- Federal Direct PLUS loans with a first disbursement date of or after July 1, 2023 but prior to July 1, 2024 will have a fixed interest rate of 8.05%.

 Federal Direct PLUS Loan borrowers enter repayment at the time the loan is fully disbursed, unless in-school deferment is granted.
 The lender must notify the borrower of the terms and conditions for repayment of the loan before repayment is scheduled to begin.
 The standard repayment plan is 10-years (120 payments) and the minimum monthly payment is $50.00.
 A borrower is allowed at least 5 years (unless the minimum required payment will retire the debt in less time).
 A borrower may prepay his or her loan in full or in part at any time, without penalty and without liability for unearned interest.

 The following table is based on a standard 10 year repayment plan.
 Use this table to estimate the monthly payment amount for your Federal Direct PLUS Loan(s).